bbauska/W3Cx-5of5/README.md

 **https://codepen.io/w3devcampus/pen/VWYMNK**

 Hello!
-Let\'s look at the different methods you can use to iterate on each element of an array.
+Let&apos;s look at the different methods you can use to iterate on each element of an array.
 One of the most practical one consists in using the "forEach" iterator we already met during some previous examples, in particular during Module 1.